Peteresis/Cryptocurrency/README.md

 A cluster in a scatter plot is a group of points that follow the same general pattern.
 They could follow a linear pattern or a curved pattern.
 Clusters can contain many points.

 ### 3D-Scatterplot with Clusters
+From the chart below we see that the biggest clusters are `2` (shown in orange circles) and `0` (shown in violet rhombus markers).
+The violet cluster is more tightly grouped that the other clusters.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/98360572/174356267-ced9fb23-180e-4aec-98c7-9f4411911ca4.png" width="100%" height="100%">
 </p>